-Lawyers who use iPhones or iPads
+Lawyers or Attorneys who use iPhones or iPads

 Decipher TextMessage lets users save, print, and PDF messages with any contact on their iPhone or iPad.
 The program also has a unique feature that which includes the ability to display the contact on every single text message, both sent and received.
 This often helps lawyers with billing, time allocation, and overall documentation purposes.
 Some judges even like this feature when it comes to submitting text messages for evidence purposes in a court of law.

 Privacy: All text messages saved, archived, and managed with Decipher TextMessage are local to the individual's computer and nothing is stored in the cloud.
 Only the user has access to the saved text messages which ensures privacy and data safety, something that is of great concern with the data breaches that seem to be occurring at more regular intervals for companies and firms over the last few years.

 Follow these pecific steps for lawyers to save and print iPhone text messages on any computer:

 - Backup an iPhone.